 Sugar and the Brain

+The addictiveness of sugar can follow adolescents as they develop and have an adverse effect on teen nutrition levels.
 Scientists now point to the consumption of sugar as one of the biggest threats to human health—and that includes mental health.
 Sugar and sugar additives have been linked to depression, addictive behavior, anxiety, memory loss, and cognitive ability.

 According to the psychiatric researcher Malcolm Peet, there are at least two ways that sugar directly impacts mental health: “First, sugar suppresses activity of a key growth hormone in the brain called BNDF.
 BNDF levels are critically low in patients of both depression and schizophrenia.
 Second, sugar consumption triggers a cascade of chemical reactions in the body that promote chronic inflammation.
 In the long term, inflammation disrupts normal functioning of the immune system, which wreaks havoc on the brain and leads to a higher risk of depression.”